3dlg-hcvc/mirror3d/docs/user_instruction.md

 --coco_json [the coco format JSON dumped by CVAT] \
 --input_txt [path to the txt file]
 ```

+Here, you should generate a txt file.
+Each line of the text file should have three components `[color image filename in coco json] [integer mask output path] [RGB mask output path]`

 - **STEP 2:**  Set up annotation environment: please run the following command to set up the environment: